jaswanthkumar-06/youtube-clone-project/README.md

 # youtube-clone-project
-a project  on youtube clone using HTML CSS
+A project that aims to duplicate YouTube using HTML and CSS.
-by using the above code we can see the end to end youtube page
+The end-to-end YouTube page can be viewed using the code mentioned above.
-in this project we use End-End  HTML & CSS properities
+End-end HTML and CSS properties are utilized in this project.